muratk3n/thirdwave/en/README.md

 ---

 [This](https://news.antiwar.com/2021/07/02/report-china-india-move-tens-of-thousands-of-troops-to-disputed-border/)
-article was geolocated in Australia.. very wrong.
+article was geolocated in Australia by GDELT.. very wrong.
 The event type code was right.
 Might DIY a text-to-geo script.

 ---